 Let us chat

-Have you read this one?
+Have you read of The Picture of Dorian Gray?
 If so who is your favorite character of all?
 What classics should I read next?
 What was the last classic you read?
 Let us talk.